0install/0install-dotnet/doc/publish.md

+---
+uid: publishing
+---

 # Publishing

-The \ref ZeroInstall.Publish namespace provides utilities for creating and modifying feed files.
+The <xref:ZeroInstall.Publish> namespace provides utilities for creating and modifying feed files.
 This provides the basis for the [Zero Install Publishing Tools](https://github.com/0install/0publish-win).
 You can also use it to create your own tools.

-**Feed signing**
+## Feed signing

-The \ref ZeroInstall.Publish.SignedFeed "SignedFeed" class provides a wrapper around \ref ZeroInstall.Model.Feed that adds [OpenPGP signatures](https://docs.0install.net/specifications/feed/#digital-signatures) to feed files when saving.
+The <xref:ZeroInstall.Publish.SignedFeed> class provides a wrapper around <xref:ZeroInstall.Model.Feed> that adds [OpenPGP signatures](https://docs.0install.net/specifications/feed/#digital-signatures) to feed files when saving.

-**Set missing values**
+## Set missing values

-The \ref ZeroInstall.Publish.ImplementationExtensions.SetMissing ".SetMissing()" extension method for \ref ZeroInstall.Model.Implementation sets missing properties by downloading, extracting and hashing files as needed.
+The [.SetMissing()](xref:ZeroInstall.Publish.ImplementationExtensions#ZeroInstall_Publish_ImplementationExtensions_SetMissing_ZeroInstall_Model_Implementation_NanoByte_Common_Undo_ICommandExecutor_NanoByte_Common_Tasks_ITaskHandler_) extension method for <xref:ZeroInstall.Model.Implementation> sets missing properties by downloading, extracting and hashing files as needed.

-**Feed editing**
+## Feed editing

-The \ref ZeroInstall.Publish.FeedEditing "FeedEditing" class is a container for editing feeds with an [undo system](https://common.nano-byte.net/md_undo.html).
+The <xref:ZeroInstall.Publish.FeedEditing> class is a container for editing feeds with an <xref:undo-system>.